Reward Path Board: Keep Kids Motivated One Step at a Time

 2. Add Numbers and Stars on the Back

-You will place the numbers and stars on the back using our double sided Progress Marker Clings, so the monster can move from start to finish without peeling anything off.
-It is a fun, visual way to stay motivated while building flexibility and independence.
+Your child picks a monster to track progress across the front of the board.
+Place the numbers and stars on the back using the double-sided Progress Marker Clings, so the monster can move from start to finish without peeling anything off.
+A fun, visual way to stay motivated while building flexibility and independence.

 3. Celebrate Small Wins

-Stars become chances for small rewards, breaks, or check ins on the way to a bigger goal.
+Stars become chances for small rewards, breaks, or check-ins on the way to a bigger goal.

 Real Families Are Loving It